-The MSCI Europe Growth TR Net is administered by MSCI Limited.
-MSCI Limited is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).
+The JPM Global Government Bond Index is administered by .P.
+Morgan Securities LLC.
+J.P.
+Morgan Securities LLC is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).

 The Company has established robust written plans in which it has stipulated measures that it would take if the benchmark were to change materially or were no longer to be provided.
-As part of its discretionary management policy for the fund, the Company engages in active selection of the assets permitted under the KAGB and the Terms and Conditions of Investment.
-Decisions on asset selection are based on well-founded evaluations by the globally networked investment specialists of the fund management.